 13. MISCELLANEOUS

 13.1 Electronic Communications.
-The communications between You and Xometry use electronic means, whether You visit the Website or send Xometry e-mails, or whether Xometry posts notices on the Website or communicates with You via e-mail.
+The communications between You and Xometry use electronic means, whether You visit the Website and the Mini Program or send Xometry e-mails, or whether Xometry posts notices on the Website and the Mini Program or communicates with You via e-mail.
 For contractual purposes, You (1) consent to receive communications from Xometry in an electronic form; and (2) agree that all terms and conditions, agreements, notices, disclosures, and other communications that Xometry provides to You electronically satisfy any legal requirement that such communications would satisfy if it were to be in writing.
 The foregoing does not affect Your statutory

 13.2 Linked Sites.
-The Website may provide links or access to non-commercial third-party content or websites.
+The Website and the Mini Program may provide links or access to non-commercial third-party content or websites.
 Xometry does not endorse any third-party content, websites, or systems, or guarantee their quality, accuracy, reliability, completeness, currency, timeliness, non- infringement, merchantability, or fitness for any Third-party content, websites, or systems are not under Xometry’s control, and if You choose to access any such content or websites, You do so entirely at Your own risk.
 You acknowledge that You may be required to accept terms of use applicable to third party content, websites, or systems and agree to accept and comply with any such terms of use.

 13.3 This Agreement, and Your rights and obligations hereunder, may not be assigned, subcontracted, delegated or otherwise transferred by You without Xometry’s prior written consent, and any attempted assignment, subcontract, delegation, or transfer in violation of the foregoing will be null and void.